There are now 3 possible online modes for units:

 - 6 points

-- Typically this unit is assessed in the following ways: (1) assignments; (2) examination; and (3) participation.
+Indicative assessments in this unit are as follows: (1) individual assessment; (2) team project and presentation; and (3) examination.
 Further information is available in the unit outline.

 - Unit Coordinator(s)